-Each of the paddocks on the planned grazing regime were approximatley 1 acre in size with the exception of the last few paddocks which were altered to become larger due to poor forage re-growth due to dry conditions, taking into account a 75 day rest period for the next growing season.
+Each of the paddocks on the planned grazing regime were approximately 1 acre in size.
+Some paddocks which were altered to become larger due to poor forage re-growth due to dry conditions, taking into account a 75 day rest period for the next growing season when environmental conditions changed.